Enter-tainer/typst-preview/README.md

 ## Known Issues

 - Ctrl+wheel is kind of strange
-- Render output mayby kind of blurry
+- Render output might be kind of blurry

 ## Acknowledgements